 As mentioned above, MJF is quite similar to binder jetting.
 It uses a powdered material, a binding agent and does not require lasers.
 But what separates MJF from BJ is the fact that in addition to the binding agent, it also uses another liquid agent.
 This second liquid agent, called as a detailing agent, is deposited in the same pattern to bring out the finest details of the design and even give the print a smoother surface.
 Therefore it is also sometimes called as Multi-agent printing process.

 The Multi Jet Fusion (MJF) printing process works similar to a binder jetting process.
 The process starts with a 3D model which is loaded into the software to convert it into a machine-readable format.
 The printing starts when one layer worth of powder is spread onto the build platform.
-The print head carrying the liquid binding agent then selectively deposited on the material layer where the particles are meant to fuse together.
+The print head carrying the liquid binding agent is then selectively deposited on the material layer where the particles are meant to fuse together.
 A second print head carrying the liquid agent, called as a detailing agent, is then deposited to bring out the fine details of the print and to create smooth surfaces.

 Simultaneously the heating lamps also heat the deposited liquid agents.
 This helps in even distribution of the heat from the lamps.
 The entire region is thus exposed to infrared light and reactions between the agents and the material causes the particles to fuse together to form the print geometry for the layer.